ProjectPythia/pythia-foundations/core/overview.md

 When it comes to data visualization, the default library is [Matplotlib](https://matplotlib.org/).
-As you can see at the [matplotlib gallery](https://matplotlib.org/stable/gallery/index.html), this library is great for any simple (e.g. bar charts, contour plots, line graphs), static (e.g. .png, .eps, .pdf) plots.
+As you can see at the [Matplotlib gallery](https://matplotlib.org/stable/gallery/index.html), this library is great for any simple (e.g. bar charts, contour plots, line graphs), static (e.g. .png, .eps, .pdf) plots.
 The [cartopy](https://scitools.org.uk/cartopy/docs/latest/) library